f5devcentral/f5-agility-labs-xc/docs/class2/lab2.rst

    ./index.php?page=access&err=02

    With this knowledge, we could use curl to perform a credential stuffing attack and potentially avoid detection.
+Attackers obtaining a list of compromised user credentials can then launch automated attacks at scale using the information returned from the web page about whether a password was good or bad.

    |lab013a|